Care & Treatment

 The following types of medication are used to treat joint problems:

-- Pain medications such as non-prescription acetaminophen (Tylenol) or prescription drugs including tramadol, tapentadol, or narcotics containing oxycodone or hydrocodone.
+- Pain medications such as non-prescription acetaminophen (Tylenol®) or prescription medications including tramadol, tapentadol, or opioids containing oxycodone or hydrocodone.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) which are used both for pain and to reduce swelling.
 Non-prescription and prescription NSAIDs include aspirin, ibuprofen, and naproxen.
 NSAIDs can be used for a flare-up of osteoarthritis, but they should be used at the lowest effective dose and for as brief a time as possible.